Code-Institute-Submissions/Go2gigs/TEST.md

 W3C CSS & HTML Validators and ICI wen accessibilty checker were used to check the validity and formatting of code.

 Fellow student feedback was also key to the testing procedure where other course participants provided me with some valuable tips.
-This advice included ………
+This advice included updating my google marker image file path as it was incorrectly linked and the check the opaque overlay of the background image on mbile screen sizes.

 ### Responsiveness
 * **Plan:** The website needed to respond to different device sizes and to device orientation.